 Sleeping toddler killed by stray bullet during overnight shootout in BR neighborhood

-BATON ROUGE - A 3-year-old was struck and killed by a stray bullet while resting in his own bed after a gunfight erupted late Tuesday night.
+BATON ROUGE - A 3-year-old resting in his bed was killed by a stray bullet after a gunfight erupted outside his home late Tuesday night.

-The victim, identified by police as Devin Page Jr., died at the scene.
-No other injuries were reported.
+The innocent victim, identified by police as Devin Page Jr., died while sleeping in his bed.

+"You can't help if you had a heart to hear that grandmother crying about that baby," neighbor Hattie Scales said.
+"She said, 'they killed my baby'."

+Scales said gunshots are a sound she has become too familiar with recently in the neighborhood where she's lived for nearly 40 years.

-Police found dozens of bullet holes in the house, though they do not believe Page's home was the intended target.
-Investigators suspect the gunfire came from a shootout that unfolded in front of the property.
+Investigators suspect the gunfire came from a shootout that unfolded in front of the property and that the child's home was not the intended target.
+Sources told WBRZ the incident Tuesday night may be tied to another shooting that happened recently on N Ardenwood Drive.

-The killing happened next door to another home on Fairfields Avenue where police said shots were fired into a home just days earlier.
+The killing also happened next door to the site of another shooting on Fairfields Avenue where police said shots were fired into a home just days earlier.
 In that shooting, police said a child was hurt by bullet fragments after someone opened fire on a house late Sunday night.

 Police have not connected to the two shootings at this time, and they're still working to identify suspects in either incident.